-Though the difference-in-differences specifications in Columns 4 and 8 of Table 4 rule out the presence of any large or statistically significant relative bias by referees of one gender compared to the other, they do not allow us to conclude that referees set the same standards for female authors as for male authors.
-It is possible that both groups of referees are biased for, or against, female-authored papers.
+While the results in Table 4 rule out any large or statistically significant relative bias by referees of one gender compared to the other, we cannot conclude that referees set the same standards for female and male authors.
+It is possible that referees of both genders are biased for, or against, female-authored papers.
 If, for example, female-authored papers are of higher quality conditional on field and prior publications, the fact that referees rate them equally would indicate that they set a higher bar for female-authored papers.
 To make further progress we need to be able to make comparisons across papers by different gender groups that take into account differences in quality.

 While we do not have a perfect measure of quality, we do observe the Google Scholar citations received by each paper, which are plausibly correlated with paper quality, and are an outcome that journals clearly care about.
-We can thus test whether male-authored and female-authored papers receive the same citations for a given set of referee recommendations, holding constant other features of the paper and its authors.
+We can thus test whether male-authored and female-authored papers receive the same number of citations for a given set of referee recommendations, holding constant other features of the paper and its authors.